Rasputin (song): Versions

 The album pressings of Nightflight to Venus feature the title track segued into "Rasputin".
 Initial LP pressings included the full-length, 6:26 version of "Rasputin", most notable for an instrumental interlude in the third verse between the lines "though he was a brute, they just fell into his arms" and "Then one night some men of higher standing ..." that was later cut out.
 The second LP pressing featured a 6:03 version, subsequent pressings a 5:51 version.
-Boney M.'s single edit is completely different from the edit used for Frank Farian's Gilla recording in German that followed in November 1978 (without success).
+Boney M.'s single edit is completely different from the edit (same with the instrumental version released in 2021) used for Frank Farian's Gilla recording in German that followed in November 1978 (without success).

 Release

 The German and Benelux pressings were backed with "Painter Man"; for most other territories the B-side chosen was "Never Change Lovers in the Middle of the Night".
 The UK pressings had a 5:32 version; most countries faded it to 5:02, while the French Carrere Records release had a 4:45 version.
 In the United Kingdom, "Painter Man" was issued as an A-side single in February 1979, giving the group a No. 10 hit.
 In Canada, "Rasputin" was the A-side and became a major hit, topping the Canadian RPM magazine's Adult Contemporary singles chart for two weeks beginning 24 March 1979, and peaking at No. 7 on RPMs Top 100 pop singles chart that same week.
 Despite the Canadian success, the song failed to chart in the United States.

 In late January 2021, over 40 years since it was released as a single, the song went viral on TikTok, also appearing on Spotify's "Viral Hits" playlist.
 The accompanying dance originated from the 2010 video game, Just Dance 2.